-As noted, at the officer/executive level, COO Stepanek is responsible for, among other areas, global operations, including maintenance, at the Combined Carrier, and Sr. VP, Global Fleet Management Stavely is responsible for, among other areas, standardized maintenance programs at the Combined Carrier.
+4 As noted, at the officer/executive level, COO Stepanek is responsible for, among other areas, global operations, including flight operations, at the Combined Carrier.

-The Combined Carrier maintains a common investor relations page on its common website, www.bristowgroup.com, where one can access various information, including the Combined Carrier's current stock price, financial releases and reports (including SEC filings), governance documents, events and presentations, news releases, and other investor resources.
+The Combined Carrier maintains a common investor relations website, www.bristowgroup.com, where one can access various information, including the Combined Carrier's current stock price, financial releases and reports (including SEC filings), governance documents, events and presentations, news releases, and other investor resources.